imagej/imagej.github.io/_pages/plugins/stack-manipulation.md

 This command lets you remove multiple slices in one go.
 You can specify a start slice, and end slice and an increment (i.e. start=1, end=5, increment=2 will remove the slices 1, 3 and 5).
 Warning: The Slice Remover treats hyperstacks as if they were converted via {% include bc path='Image | Hyperstacks | Hyperstack to Stack'%} first.

-Original code by {% include person content='Rasband' %}.
+Original code by {%- include person id='rasband' -%}.

 ### Slice Keeper

 By Tony Collins, initially part of his wonderful [MBF Plugin Collection](/software/mbf-imagej) package.
-Tony mentioned credit should go to {% include person content='Rasband' %}, for the initial code is his work.
+Tony mentioned credit should go to {%- include person id='rasband' -%}, for the initial code is his work.

 <references/>